cce-bigdataintro-1160/winter2020-site/7-viz.md

   * Business Analyst: Tableau, Power BI
 * One important aspect is realize the power of mastering the programatic generation of plots.
 One can write a generic plotter that can receive many different types of datasets and produce those many plots automatically.
 * Other aspects that can be configured programatically are automation, frequency, scheduling among other customizations
 * Producing plots with python allows for access to data that could be otherwise difficult to read (databases, apis, shared directories, etc).
-Using python also makes it easy to make those plots available through: email, webpages, saved files on shared disks, etc
+Using python also makes it easy to make those plots available through: webpages, saved files on shared disks, etc
-* The scale of data python can process is much higher than that of regular "office tools" making it able to process datasets that couldn't be handled otherwise.
-Notice that depending on the amount of data some techniques would still be required to "bucket" or "stream" the data.
+* Using Python will also allow you to plot images with a lot more data then tools like Excel

 ### Optional homework(no need to submit)
 * Read the machine learning introduction in: [this link](http://scipy-lectures.org/packages/scikit-learn/index.html#introduction-problem-settings), in particular, sections `3.6.1` to `3.6.5`.
 Don’t worry if this is a bit complex right now - it’ll really vary based on your math background.